Certseeds/CS205_C_CPP/midterm/README.md

 ### Questions 4: Encoding and decoding a matrix – Xu Shuo

-Given a matrix 𝐴𝐴 of size 𝑚𝑚 × 𝑛𝑛, the element is either 1 or 0 and the upper left is fixed to 1, such as
+Given a matrix $𝐴$ of size $𝑚 × 𝑛$, the element is either 1 or 0 and the upper left is fixed to 1, such as
 $$ A=
 \left[
   \begin{matrix}